nikolay-litvin/todo/README.md

 This is my first app of React

-This project build from video course
+This project build from video course of Yuriy Bura